Working in partnership

 Over the past three years, key stakeholders have been working collaboratively to improve outcomes for children and young people in the Rathcoole and Monkstown area.

 The Taking Boys Seriously research, led by Ulster University, seeks to proactively engage with young men, schools and youth groups to increase attainment and levels of higher education participation among young males.
 CSSC is part of the steering group that oversees the research.

 The first Taking Boys Seriously joint conference organised by Ulster University, The Controlled Schools’ Support Council and the Council for Catholic Maintained Schools took place in 2018.

 Young Enterprise Northern Ireland is a charity developing the entrepreneurial skills and aspirations of young people aged four to 25 to prepare them for the new economy.

 Working in partnership with education and business, they engage with over 80,000 young people each year.

-The Department of Education provide support for their programmes, which address the skills development requirements of the Northern Ireland curriculum.
+The Department of Education provides support for their programmes, which address the skills development requirements of the Northern Ireland curriculum.